JDRF reacts to insulin cap for people with Medicare

-CEDAR RAPIDS, Iowa (KCRG) - People on Medicare can soon opt to spend just $35 a month for insulin.
+People on Medicare can soon opt to spend just $35 a month for insulin.
 On Tuesday the Trump administration announced Medicare recipients will be able to pick that option with a drug plan for next year.

 It means estimated savings of roughly $37 a month.
 It comes after insulin prices skyrocketed over the last couple of years, making it unaffordable for some people.
 Leaders with the Diabetes Research and Advocacy Group, JDRF, say while this is a step, more needs to be done.